timescale/timescaledb-toolkit/docs/ordered-aggregates.md

 ```

 ### Parallel safety
 The aggregate above is marked as `parallel = restricted`, which specifies that ["the function can be executed in parallel mode, but the execution is restricted to parallel group leader"](https://www.postgresql.org/docs/current/sql-createfunction.html).
 Note that only the value of the `parallel` parameter of the `CREATE AGGREGATE` call is used for determining the parallel safety of the aggregate; the parallel safetyness of the support functions that make up the aggregate are ignored when the aggregate is called.
+But all support functions should be marked parallel safe because, AFAIK, they are immutable and parallel safe in all cases, it is only when they are called in the correct ordering with the aggregate that they can cause problems / error if not used correctly.

 ### Merging on serialization